Although the two are commonly confused, dental assistants and dental hygienists have some remarkable differences in their roles.

 Your Dental Assistant’s Day

-As a dental assistant, you may start your day by ensuring that all of the correct, sterilized trays of instruments are in proper order and ready for use.
+You may start your day by ensuring that all of the correct, sterilized trays of instruments are in proper order and ready for use.
 You may turn on certain dental equipment that needs to be ready for quick utilization.

 Or, you may start your day by checking in deliveries from the lab and examining them to see if they look to be done according to specifications.